-- a) The NFs must register with event organizers using the FIL online registration tool. - b) Personnel changes must be reported at the 1st Team Captains' Meeting to the race director; - c) The training is conducted in groups of approximately 23 to 28 participants. - d) The groups train in the start order Men's start Women's start Doubles start; - e) The track must be prepared before each group (under the responsibility of the technical delegate with the track director). - f) Training is scheduled and coordinated by the Sports Director. - g) The start order for training is determined by the first team captains' meeting.
+- a) The NFs must register with event organizers using the FIL online registration tool. - b) Personnel changes must be reported to the FIL Sports director prior to the first training; - c) The training is conducted in groups of approximately 23 to 28 participants. - d) The groups train in the start order Men's start Women's start Doubles start; - e) The track must be prepared before each group (under the responsibility of the technical delegate with the track director).

-- h) If athletes should compete in both disciplines men and doubles the team captain must nominate the second training of these athletes in another group. - i) Should athletes have a break of two days in the planning between the last training run and the first race run, an additional training run must be made available these athletes. - j) Travel days are allowed for and fixed in the annual schedule. - k) Event organizers must offer 5 training runs per registered sled free of charge. - 1) All other training runs are offered against payment. - 3.4 At World Cup races and FIL World Championships, training partnerships train within the groups at paid training as well as during official training contiguously in the start order: Men's start Women's start Doubles start.
+- f) Training is scheduled and coordinated by the Sports Director. - g) The start order for training is determined by the first team captains' meeting. - h) If athletes should compete in both disciplines men and doubles the team captain must nominate the second training of these athletes in another group. - Should athletes have a break of two days in the planning between the last training run and the first race run, an additional training run must be made available these athletes. - j) Travel days are allowed for and fixed in the annual schedule. - k) Event organizers must offer 4 training runs per registered sled free of charge. - 1) All other training runs are offered against payment. - 3.4 At World Cup races and FIL World Championships, training partnerships train within the groups at paid training as well as during official training contiguously in the start order: Men's start Women's start Doubles start.